- Product Info

-Figure 3-2-1 S-S Curve of SUMIKASUPER LCP
+Figure 3-2-1 Stress-Strain curves of SUMIKASUPER LCP

-Figure 3-2-2 Temperature Dependence of Tensile Strength of E6008
+Figure 3-2-2 Temperature dependence of tensile strength of E6008

-Figure 3-2-3 Temperature Dependence of Tensile Strength of E5008
+Figure 3-2-3 Temperature dependence of tensile strength of E5008

-Table 3-2-1 Thin-wall Tensile Strength of SUMIKASUPER LCP
+Table 3-2-1 Thin-wall tensile strength of SUMIKASUPER LCP

-E5008L | E5008 | E4008 | E6008 | E6006L | E6007LHF | E6807LHF | SV6808THF | SZ6505HF |
+Item | Thickness (mm) | E5008L | E5008 | E4008 | E6008 | E6006L | E6007LHF | E6807LHF | SV6808THF | SZ6505HF |

 ---|---|---|---|---|---|---|---|---|---|---|

-0.5 | 151 | 161 | 178 | 199 | 215 | 153 | 144 | 130 | 140 |
+Tensile strength (MPa) | 0.5 | 151 | 161 | 178 | 199 | 215 | 153 | 144 | 130 | 140 |

 0.8 | 151 | 139 | 171 | 184 | 194 | 141 | 139 | 123 | 137 | |